31. 16 in cottages, 1 suitable for disabled.

 hall, drawing room, library, bar, dining room, free Wi-Fi, in-room TV (Sky, Freeview), civil wedding licence, 220-acre park (gardens, tennis, croquet), spa (16-metre swimming pool).

-no under-6s in hotel, under-8s in spa (set swimming times).
+no under-6s in hotel, or under-8s in spa.

 Amex, MasterCard, Visa.